284: No Such Thing As Salty Yeti Bones

 So when it took off,

-they eventually, I think this was the 1870s give or take, whole football club said, you're okay fine, we'll stop each other kicking in the shins with sharpened boots, but you are still allowed to trip up the man who's running.
+they eventually, I think it was the 1870s give or take, whole football club said, you're okay fine, we'll stop each other kicking in the shins with sharpened boots, but you are still allowed to trip up the man who's running.

-Oh, you know that rugby balls kill you as well?
+Yeah.
+Oh, do you know that rugby balls could kill you as well?
+Could they?
+Yeah, but not the way you would think.

 Oh, I didn't have a thought in my head.

 Brilliant, that's not the way that you would think.
+Good.

 Okay, it's not that way.

-So rugby balls, the first person to make a uniform oval rugby ball was a guy called Richard Linden.
+So, rugby balls, the first person to make a uniform oval rugby ball was a guy called Richard Linden.
+And his wife actually was involved in the manufacturing too.

+But who was looking after all those kids?
 Well, he was inventing these silly rugby ball-based things.
+That's my question.

 The book I've read about rugby does not relate.